 About This Data

-Nonprofit Explorer includes nonprofit tax return data released by the IRS starting in April 2013 for tax returns processed by the IRS during 2012 and 2013.
-This generally consists of filings for the 2011 and 2012 fiscal years, but may include older records.
+Nonprofit Explorer includes data for nonprofit tax returns processed by the IRS during the 2012-2014 calendar years.
+This generally consists of filings for the 2011-2013 fiscal years, but may include older records.
 The IRS data release includes only a subset of what can be found in the full Form 990s.
-In addition to the raw data, we've linked to PDFs of full Form 990s wherever possible.
+In addition to the raw data, we've linked to PDFs of full Form 990 documents wherever possible.

 Which Organizations Are Here?